Academic Catalog

 Cheating

-Cheating is the act or attempted act of deception by which an individual tries to misrepresent that he/she has mastered subject matter in an academic project, or the attempt to gain an advantage by the use of illegal or illegitimate means.
+Cheating is the act or attempted act of deception by which an individual tries to misrepresent that they have mastered subject matter in an academic project, or the attempt to gain an advantage by the use of illegal or illegitimate means.
 The below list is for illustration only.
 It should not be construed as restrictive or exhaustive enumeration of the various forms of conduct that constitute violation of the academic honesty policy.

 1. Copying from another student’s test paper.